kumahq/kuma-demo/kubernetes/README.md

 ### Traffic Metrics

-Kuma facilitates consistent traffic metrics across all dataplanes in your mesh.
+Kuma facilitates consistent traffic metrics across all data plane proxies in your mesh.

 A user can enable traffic metrics by editing a Mesh object and providing the desired mesh-wide configuration.
 If necessary, metrics configuration can be customized for each Dataplane individually, e.g. to override the default metrics port that might be already in use on that particular machine.